-The Post made a donation to the Lorton Community Action Center (a local food bank) which used it to purchase 5000 pounds of food for the needy.
+The Post donates to the Lorton Community Action Center (a local food bank) to purchase food for the needy.

-We are giving blood, deploying to NYC to stop COVID, and contributing to the Occoquan "Good News Community Kitchen" run by one of our Members.
+We gave blood, deployed to NYC to stop COVID, and contributed to the Occoquan "Good News Community Kitchen" run by one of our Members.